American Association of Biological Anthropologists: Scientific Creationism and the National Center for Science Education (NCSE)

 As written in 1982, in agreement with the AAAS, the AAPA condemns the teaching of scientific creationism at public expense.

 AABA Code of Ethics

 The AABA has an official code of ethics emphasizing the importance of the well-being of the people and animals with which members work; informed consent; conservation of fossil, archaeological, and historical records; making data accessible and disseminating findings; teaching in a non-discriminatory fashion, and giving appropriate credit to all collaborators including students and trainees.
 The AAPA also issued an official statement on sexual harassment, outlining the definition, prevention, and reporting of sexual harassment and assault within the professional community as well as expectations for behavior among members.

+Leadership

+The Association is managed by an Executive Committee chaired by the President of the Association.
+There are five officers at any one time.
+The President (who serves for two years), either Past-President or a President-Elect (who serve for one year), the Vice President and Program Committee Chair (two-year term), the Secretary (two-year term), and the Treasurer (4-year term).

+The Executive Committee consists of eleven voting members: the five officers plus the Chair of Student Programs, Chair of Membership and Credentials, Chair of History & Honors, Chair of Professional Development, the Editor-in-Chief of the American Journal of Biological Anthropology, and the Editor-in-Chief of the Yearbook of Biological Anthropology.
+Additionally, there are non-voting members that provide advice: the Early Career Liaison, the Student Liaison, Chair of the Ethics Committee, Chair of the Committee on Diversity, and the Chair of the Harassment Committee for Awareness, Response and Equity (HCARE).